jaiswal-naman/built-llm-from-scratch-and-fine-tuned-it-as-personal-assistant-and-spam-detector/README.md

-**From Zeros to GPT: Building a Large Language Model from Scratch**
+**From Zeros to GPT: Building a Large Language Model from Scratch with pytorch**

 We all use ChatGPT and other AI models every day — but have you ever wondered how these powerful Large Language Models (LLMs) are actually built?